-- Assisting the interagency team in formulating ecosystem restoration opportunities, - Assisting the interagency team in identifying and developing avoid and minimize approaches and techniques, and - Assisting in impacts analyses for non-ecosystem restoration plan features.
+- Assisting the interagency team in formulating ecosystem restoration opportunities, - Assisting the interagency team in identifying measures to avoid and minimize adverse impacts to environmental resources, and - Assisting in impacts analyses for non-ecosystem restoration plan features.

 ANHC would help formulate ecosystem restoration opportunities.
 Additionally, the ANHC would assist in impacts analyses for flood risk management plan features.
 ANHC brings to the team a wealth of knowledge and experience associated with natural ecosystems and rare and sensitive species.